MinaMeltem/Event_Notification/README.md

 # Event_Notification
-Event Notification notifies users 24 hr before than the upcoming event that they've signed up.
+Event Notification notifies users 24 hr before than upcoming event that they've signed up.
-User can go event detail page by clicking on notification.
+User can view detail page by clicking on notification.